preetisawant/cloud-foundry/network-isolation.md

 In the above example, all HTTP and HTTPS calls (all TCP traffic on ports 443 and 80) coming from the CFEE cluster worker nodes (“worker_public”) are allowed outbound (“egress”) access to the public network.

 # Private access from the management control plane
 {: #priate-access}

 Management of a CFEE instance in an isolated network requires private access to the CFEE instance by the CFEE management control plane.
-In the CFEE user interface, a user with an _Administration_ role can enable private access by going to **Private Access** in the left-navigation pane (visible only to administrators) and press **Enable**.
+Private access to the CFEE instance by the CFEE management control plane is enabled by default.

+Users with an _Administration_ role can disable private access by the CFEE management control plane.
+Note that disabling private access will disable the CFEE control plane from retrieving data and from managing the CFEE instance (neither through the user interface, the CLI nor the API).
+CFEE administrators can disable private access in the **Private Access** page (visible only to administrators), located in the CFEE user interface.
+Once in the page press **Disable**.

 Access to the isolated network takes place through an API key.
 An API key is provided by default.
 A CFEE administrator can replace the default API key with a custom key.

-**Note**: If private access is disabled, the CFEE control plane cannot manage the CFEE instance (neither through the user interface, the CLI nor the API).
+Enabling private access after it has been disable requires an API key that needs to be generated in the *_IBM Cloud API keys_* (In the IBM Cloud user interface header, go to _Manage > Acess (IAM) > IBM Cloud API keys_ ).